pauleppers/StockAnalysis/README.md

 2. Relative value graph compares value of the stock in the market per period of time as a percent.
 All stocks start out at 0% return on day one.

-3. and

-(Optional) allow user to add trend lines by hover and click, see black lines below.
+3. (Optional) allow user to add trend lines by hover and click, see black lines below.

-Phase 2, February Machine learning will be added to predict which stock will be the best investment of the 5 using various data points
+Phase 2, in February Machine learning will be added to predict which stock will be the best investment of the 5 using various data points
 a.
 RSI, Bollinger, Moving Averages

 b.
-Yearly returns,
+Yearly returns

 c.
 Positive headlines over the last 3 months

 d.
 Overall market trend per predictive Dow Jones and NASDAQ

 ## Data
-Yahoo Finance API is used to get the data for the graphs.
+Yahoo Finance is used for the data source, either using and API or the yfinance library.
 	https://rapidapi.com/apidojo/api/yahoo-finance1
 A Jupyter Notebook is used to retrieve data, perform calculations, and populate the server with the data, each stock will be a data table.
 Load Stock Market data into PgAdmin and load into Heroku.